 Average time taken to complete emergency repairs

 Average time taken to complete non-emergency repairs

 Antisocial Behaviour and Complaints

-This year, we have been working as hard as ever to help those struggling with their finances or worried about their tenancy.
+We are continuing to work as hard as ever to help those struggling with their finances or worried about their tenancy.
 If you’d like to chat to a member of our team or want information of other organisations we can signpost you to, please get in touch.
 We are also regularly sharing important and informative resources over on our social media pages so please give us a follow on Facebook if you haven’t already.